gumaerc-testorg/2.500-spring-2009/content/pages/syllabus.md

 {{< tableclose >}}

 The term project this year will be on purifying village well water in Haiti.
-Final presentations will be in class in [Session #26]({{< baseurl >}}/pages/calendar#26).
+Final presentations will be in class in {{% resource_link 23bc85f2-baf8-a9e5-3261-0402107cf2e8 "Session #26" "#26" %}}.
 Details will be introduced in a few weeks.

 The class will go on two field trips this semester, one to Koch Membrane Systems in Wilmington, MA, and one to GE Ionics in Watertown, MA.